All Episodes

 That political scientist says so.

-Now here's this is another one.
+Now, this is another one.

-Uh this is from uh what's this website?
+This is from what's this website?

-Uh oh, it's a television station.
+Oh, it's a television station somewhere.

 Elizabeth Edwards says that the idea that gay marriage threatens heterosexual marriage is complete nonsense.